elvin-mark/ask-me-anything-app/README.md

 # About

-Ask Me Anything App is an app aim to be a simple AI assistant to help you find answers through multiple source materials.
+Ask Me Anything App is an app aiming to be a simple AI assistant to help you find answers through multiple source materials.
+It allows you to upload files or send a URL to extract the text from that page.
+After you have upload you source materials, you can start asking questions that may be found in those source materials.
+You can ask by typing your question or by using the speech recognition functionality to just speak your question.
+Then you will receive the answer via text and an automatic generated speech.

 # Models being used

+Here are all the models that are being used by this application.

 - [sentence-transformers/all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2): used for indexing the paragraphs.
 - [deepset/roberta-base-squad2](https://huggingface.co/deepset/roberta-base-squad2): used to find the answer within the paragraph